-THAT BDO & Co ("BDO"), the independent auditor of the Company, be re-appointed until the conclusion of the Company's next Annual Meeting.
+THAT BDO & Co ("BDO"), the independent auditor of the Company with Mrs. Rookaya Ghanty as the designated audit partner, be re-appointed until the conclusion of the Company's next Annual Meeting.

 ORDINARY RESOLUTION NUMBER 5: REMUNERATION OF INDEPENDENT AUDITOR